 After initial training in General surgery at Royal North Shore hospital urology training began in 2006 at Port Macquarie Hospital, Westmead and then Prince of Wales Hospital.

-While completing his Urologic Oncology fellowship at the University of Miami Miller School of Medicine there was also significant exposure to more laparoscopic surgery and it was during this time that Dr Arianayagam also honed his skills in teaching.
+Whilst completing his Urologic Oncology fellowship at the University of Miami Miller School of Medicine there was also significant exposure to more laparoscopic surgery and it was during this time that Dr Arianayagam also honed his skills in teaching.

-Currently, Dr Arianayagam has been practicing in Sydney since 2011 and has developed the reputation of being a skilled laparoscopic surgeon and excellent teacher.
+Dr Arianayagam has been practicing in Sydney since 2011 and has developed the reputation of being a skilled laparoscopic surgeon and excellent teacher.
 He routinely performs the entire breadth of laparoscopic surgery ranging from total to partial kidney removal as well as all aspects of adrenal surgery.